EMIGRATION CANYON'S POWERS AND DUTIES

 The Emigration Canyon Planning Commission is a board created and appointed by the Emigration Canyon Metro Township Council.
-The Township is required by state law have an ordinance establishing a planning commission.
-The ordinance defines the number and terms of the members, and alternate members, if any, and the mode of appointment.
+The Township is required by state law to have an ordinance establishing a planning commission.
+The ordinance defines the number and terms of the members, and alternate members if any and the mode of appointment.
 The ordinance also establishes rules of order and procedure for use by the planning commission and the procedures for filling vacancies and removal from office.
 The Metro Township Council has the power to amend and change this ordinance from time to time as it feels is in the best interest of the Township.

 The ordinance also details the authority of the Planning /Commission.
 Not all planning commissions in Utah will have the same power and authority.
 The Utah State law requires the Planning Commission to have some minimal duties and authority.
 These duties include making a recommendation to the Township Council for adoption and amendment of the general plan and making recommendations to the Township Council on the adoption or amendment of land use regulations, zoning maps, or official maps.
 No other powers or duties are required to be given to the Planning Commission by the Metro Township Council.
 The planning commission does not have any other inherent powers.

-The ordinance and code adopted by the Township Council has given the Township Planning Commission a role as the Land Use Authority for the Township in some land use matters such as the granting or denial of conditional use permits.
+The ordinance and code adopted by the Township Council have given the Township Planning Commission a role as the Land Use Authority for the Township in some land use matters such as the granting or denial of conditional use permits.
 A Land Use Authority is the individual or body that makes the decision as to whether or not a permit or approval is given to a land use applicant.
-When the Planning Commission is acting as the Land Use Authority it must follow and implement the Township code, ordinances and state law.
+When the Planning Commission is acting as the Land Use Authority it must follow and implement the Township code, ordinances, and state law.
 It is acting in an administrative role.
 Administrative functions are usually not discretionary.
-Utah law specifically provides that a land use applicant is entitled to approval of his or her application if the application conforms to the local law and if all fees have been paid.
+Utah law specifically provides that a land-use applicant is entitled to approval of his or her application if the application conforms to the local law and if all fees have been paid.